react-native-google-signin/google-signin/docs/get-config-file.md

 To get the SHA1 hash you need to generate your keystore, to generate your keystore follow [this guide](https://facebook.github.io/react-native/docs/signed-apk-android.html)

-You can use your debug keystore's SHA1 hash, get it by running this command inside `$ROOT/android`
+You can use your debug keystore's SHA1 hash, read this [StackOverflow thread](https://stackoverflow.com/questions/15727912/sha-1-fingerprint-of-keystore-certificate) to obtain it

-`keytool -exportcert -keystore ~/.android/debug.keystore -list -v`

 This should print out a SHA1 key.